somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * In the Language of Calculus, differentiation plays the role of Differentiation and integration plays the role of Integration.
 The derivative of a function is more rigid whereas the integral of a function is more fluid.
 This is seen by looking at the extra degree of freedom that the integral of a function has in terms of the integration constant.

 * The differential is analogues to the solid form whereas the integral is analogous to the liquid form.
 Stokes theorem is analogous to the boundary between liquid and solid in the phase diagram.
 This equation depends on the Manifold with respect to which the integration is done.
-In another interpretation (or a slightly different Language of Calculus), Stokes theorem shows the equivalence between the differential form (boundary) and integral form (interior).
+In another interpretation (or a slightly different Language of Calculus involving Exterior Derivatives), Stokes theorem is the interface between the differential form (boundary) and integral form (interior).
+Thus, Stokes Theorem maybe seen as a

 ### Languages in the Language of Physics